curityio/behaviosec-authenticator/README.md

 ## Building the Plugin

-You can build the plugin by issuing the command mvn package.
-This will produce a JAR file along with the needed dependencies in the target directory, which can be installed.
+You can build the plugin by issuing the command `mvn package`.
+This will produce a JAR file along with the needed dependencies in the `target` directory, which can be installed.

 ## Installing the Plugin